JasonThomasData/charlotte/designs/README.md

 Download and install OpenScad to compile the `.scad` files into `.stl`.

 The original files that were printed are in gen_1.
 The next files to test are in gen_2.
+When a shape is printed, following designs are a new generation.

 The gen_1 objects were printed on a MakerBot and the results were pretty good.
 The settings were: